 - Meaning of supply and retail supply chain.

-- Elements of a typical supply chain.
+- Elements of a typical supply chain. •

-- Features of a supply chain.
+- Features of a supply chain. ٠

-- Factors that influence supply chain management.
+- Factors that influence supply chain management. •

+- E) kercise 📝 -

-A. Mention whether following statements are true or false:
+Α. Mention whether following statements are true o r false:

-1. Retail originates from the French word "Retaillier' w hich means
+1. Retail originates from the French word "Retaillier' v vhich means

 a) to cut b) to add

 c) to distribute d)none of the above

 2. Key components of a Retail Store includes:

 a) Products and services b) Retail store and store staff

 c) Customers or consumers d) All of the above

 3. Retail Formats include:

 a) Standalone stores b) Department Stores

 c) Discount Stores d) All of the above

-4. The is the head of the store and is overall responsible for the day to day operations
+4. The is the head of the store and is overal of the store I responsible for the day to day operations

-of the store

 a) Store Manager b) Department Manager

 c) Supervisor d) Store Logistic Manager

 5. A typical retail supply chain includes:

 a) Manufacturers b) Customers

 c) Retailers d) All of the above

-В. Answer the following:
+в.
+Answer the following:

 1. What is Retail?

 2. Discuss the factors influencing a retail supply chain.

-3. What are the reasons behind the growth of retail in India?
+3. What are the reasons behind the growth of retail in

 4. What are the traditional forms of retailing in India?

 5. Describe structures and roles in a store.